A fast Monte Carlo scheme for additive processes and option pricing: Overview of the MC method for additive process

 The simulation of a discrete sample path of an additive process reduces to simulating from the distribution of the process increment between time $s$ and time $t>s$.
 L\'evy process simulation is based on time-homogeneity of the jump process: the characteristic function of an increment is the same as the characteristic function of the process itself at time $t=1$, re-scaled by the time interval $(t-s)$ of interest.

 In this paper, we extend the preceding analysis to L\'evy processes by $i$) presenting an explicit method for additive processes from their characteristic function and $ii$) analyzing the explicit bound for the total estimation bias.
-In the L\'evy case, thanks to process time homogeneity, the properties of the process characteristic function are immediately extended to its increments.
+In the L\'evy case, thanks to process time-homogeneity, the properties of the process characteristic function are immediately extended to its increments.
 For example, the characteristic function (also of increments) is analytic in a horizontal strip and the purely imaginary points on the boundary of the strip of regularity are singular points \citep[cf.][th.3.1, p.12]{Lukacs1972}.
 This identification of process characteristic function and increments' characteristic function is not anymore valid for additive processes.
-However, the present paper shows that the analyticity strip depends on time and that it is possible to build, in a simple way, a numerical scheme for additive processes requiring an additional condition.
+However, the present paper shows that the analyticity strip depends on time and that it is possible to build an efficient numerical scheme for additive processes.
+Let us point out that it is not trivial to extend to the non-stationary case of additive processes other advanced methods developed for simulating L\'evy processes \citep[see e.g.,][]{kuzntsov2011wiener,ferreiro2015applying,boyarchenko2019sinh,kudryavtsev2019approximate} or pricing path-dependent derivatives \citep[see e.g.,][]{jackson2008fourier,phelan2019hilbert}.

 Our method is based on three key observations.
 First, computing a CDF $P(x)$ corresponds to pricing a digital option: this can be done efficiently in the Fourier space.
-This step can be crucial, as already highlighted by \citet{BallottaKyriakou2014}, the Fourier formula presents some numerical instabilities due to the presence of a pole in the origin.
+This step can be crucial, as already highlighted by \citet{BallottaKyriakou2014} in the L\'evy case, the standard Fourier formula with Hilbert transform presents some numerical instabilities due to the presence of a pole in the origin.
 They propose a regularization that leads to an additional numerical error.
 We propose a different approach that is based on the \citet{Lewis2001} formula which presents two significant advantages.
 On the one hand, this technique is exact (thus, no numerical error is associated with it), and, on the other hand, it allows selecting the optimal integration path that reduces the numerical error in the discretization of the CDF.

 Second, the \citet{Lewis2001} formula for the CDF can be viewed as an inverse Fourier transform method that can be approximated with a fast Fourier transform (FFT) technique: Lewis-FFT computes multiple values of the CDF simultaneously in a very efficient way.